 1. Function Name: This is the identifier used to call the function.

-2. Function Signature: Defines the shape of the function, including parameter list, this context and return type
+2. Function Signature: Defines the shape of the function, including parameter list, this context and return type.

 3. Function Body: This is the block of code enclosed within curly braces ({}).
-It contains the instructions and
+It contains the instructions and statements that define the behavior of the function.
+The code within the function body is executed when the function is called.

 Generics